dinsmoro/MSThesis_Appendicies/MSThesis_B_GPS-TEC_Dataset_Analysis/B_README.md

 **FUN B-7:** Function to Convert Day Number to Dates for Multiple Day Numbers: **sFUN_dayNumber_to_Date_MULTIPLE.m**

 This function converts a consecutive range of day numbers (the cumulative number of days into a year the date is) to their respective dates.
 It was developed on MATLAB R2016B.

+**FUN B-8:** Function to Convert Month Number to Month Name: **sFUN_monthNum_to_word.m**

+This function converts a month number to the month name, e.g. 2 becomes February, Feb, or Feb. depending on options.
+It was developed on MATLAB R2016B.